-This report presents the results of a Historic Visual Impact Assessment (HVIA) carried out by South West Archaeology Ltd. (SWARCH) for Binhamy Moated Site, Bude, Cornwall (Figure 1).
-This work was commissioned by Andrew Beswetherick (the Client) in order to inform potential future works on the site.
-The site includes the Scheduled Ancient Monument (SAM 1004655) known as the Moated site 415m west of Binhamy Farm.
+This report presents the results of a Historic Visual Impact Assessment (HVIA) carried out by South West Archaeology Ltd. (SWARCH) for Trelowarth, Cleavelands, Bude, Cornwall (Figure 1).
+This work was commissioned by Martin Back of the Bazeley Partnership (the Agent) on behalf of Mrs. Donaldson (the Client) in order to inform potential future works on the site.
+The site is adjacent to the Scheduled Ancient Monument (SAM 1004655) known as the Moated site 415m west of Binhamy Farm.